 4. Draw Out Your Spouse

 There’s a big difference between trying to force someone to talk and inviting them into a connection that is appealing, safe, or exciting.
 Are you creating a safe space for your spouse to share themselves?
 How safe with you would you feel if your positions were reversed?
 Look for the fear.
-Is there some place your spouse is afraid?
-Be the safe place to deal with that.
+What might your spouse be afraid of?
+Be the safe place for them to deal with that.

 Listen with your heart.
-There are many spouses who have learned how to help their husband or wife express things they were unable to otherwise.
+There are many spouses who have learned how to help their husband or wife express things they were unable to on their own.
 Helping your spouse in this way may be one of the best gifts you can give them, and you’ll only get there by having an open understanding heart.

 5. Over and Over and Over Again